 (b) by the person in bona fide control of the business of the licensee, if the licensee is a firm or body corporate.

-(2a) The Board may refuse to renew a triennial certificate if the licensee has not met prescribed educational requirements.
+(2a) The Commissioner may refuse to renew a triennial certificate if the licensee has not met prescribed educational requirements.

 (3) At all times during the currency of the triennial certificate —